rsksmart/RSKIPs/IPs/RSKIP85.md

 # Specification

 In this new implementation REMASC computes the fees by accessing data directly from the block headers instead of using its own storage.
 This involves three changes:

-Increase the size of the internal block cache, so required blocks to calculate rewards are present in a cache in local memory with high probability.
 Remasc storage will hold no uncle information as this will be retrieved from the blockchain.
 A clean up of REMASC store will be done.
 The siblings data will be erased, and won’t be stored anymore Fees will be processed only when a minimum value is reached.

-Item 1 only changes the source of the information, but items 2, 3 and 4 can only be implemented through a hard fork.
+These items can only be implemented through a hard fork.
 So, starting on block N:

 REMASC will stop reading its storage for processing fees and will read it from the block headers instead.
 This involves all necessary information to calculate the mining reward and if a REMASC selection rule was broken.

 A new rule is added.
-Minimum payable gas is defined as 21000.
+Minimum payable gas is defined as 200000.
 Mining reward is paid only if a minimum threshold of minimum payable gas * minimum gas price is exceeded.
 If the threshold is not satisfied the full block reward is not distributed and added back to the reward balance.
+An identical rule applies for federation, a minimum limit must be reached to distribute the fees for federators.

 All siblings information in REMASC is erased.